 Working together to maintain and improve the character of our community.

 It takes a little bit of work from everyone to help keep Seabrook great, and it all starts at home.
-By maintaining one’s home, you help your community thrive.
-Here are some of the biggest ways that unmaintained properties affect the city at large.
+By maintaining your home, you help your community thrive.
+Here are some of the ways that unmaintained properties affect the city at large.

 A pool that has not been maintained poses a serious health risk.
 Mosquitos can carry life-threatening illnesses and thrive in stagnant water.
 Snakes and other small wildlife may take over your pool or water feature.
 And when pool water is opaque and the bottom obscured, it poses a drowning risk to children.

-Most–but not all– property construction requires a building permit.
-If you aren’t sure if your project needs a permit, please contact the building department by calling 281-291-5669 or by emailing email@example.com.
-By reaching out, you are protecting yourself as the homeowner, the safety of your family and the value of your home by ensuring all building codes, city ordinances and insurance regulations have been followed.
-Additional information can be found at: seabrooktx.gov/permitting.
+Most property construction requires a building permit.
+If you aren’t sure if your project needs a permit, please contact the building department by calling (281) 291-5669 or by emailing the permitting department.
+By reaching out, you are protecting yourself as the homeowner, the safety of your family, and the value of your home by ensuring all building codes, city ordinances, and insurance regulations have been followed.

-Brick, wood, siding, shingles and other exterior parts of the house must be kept in good repair.
-Interior walls, ceiling, floors and other structures must be in sound condition.
-All electrical, heating and plumbing fixtures must be maintained to meet minimum standards.
+Brick, wood, siding, shingles, and other exterior parts of the house must be kept in good repair.
+Interior walls, ceilings, floors, and other structures must be in sound condition.
+All electrical, heating, and plumbing fixtures must be maintained to meet minimum standards.

 Thank you for doing your part to help the Seabrook community.
-If you have any questions or concerns about the various codes of the City of Seabrook, feel free to call the Code Enforcement Department at 281-291-5669 or the best way is by emailing our Code Enforcement Officers at firstname.lastname@example.org.
-If you see a code violation in your neighborhood, you may also call or email Code and a code enforcement officer will investigate the code violation within 3 days of receiving the request.
-You may also report the violation online through our Citizen Request Tracker.
+If you have any questions or concerns about the various codes of the City of Seabrook, call the Code Enforcement Department at (281) 291-5669 or send them an email.